Melissa (Mercyful Fate album)

 Melissa is the debut studio album by Danish heavy metal band Mercyful Fate, released in October 1983 through Roadrunner Records.
 It was the first album released by Roadrunner Records.
-This was also the first Mercyful Fate effort to get an official release in the United States through Megaforce Records, as the self-titled EP was a highly sought after import, and the BBC sessions were only available on bootleg tapes.
-Melissa has been identified as one of the earliest examples of extreme metal, and is often considered to be a major influence on the then-developing thrash metal, black metal and death metal genres.
+This was also the first Mercyful Fate effort to get an official release in the United States through Megaforce Records, as their self-titled EP was a highly sought after import, and the BBC sessions were only available on bootleg tapes.

-In 2005, Roadrunner Records re-released this album with several bonus tracks and a bonus DVD.
+Although Mercyful Fate is often identified as one of the key bands in the first wave of black metal, Melissas sound is more akin to the new wave of British heavy metal (NWOBHM), while the album also featured elements of what would later become black metal, death metal, thrash metal and progressive metal.
+Melissa has also been recognised as one of the first extreme metal albums, and was highly influential to the mid-to-late 1980s and early 1990s metal scenes.
 Music is credited to Hank Shermann and lyrics to King Diamond.

+Background

+Emerging from the ashes of the punk band Brats, Mercyful Fate was formed in the spring of 1981 by vocalist King Diamond and guitarists Hank Shermann and Michael Denner.
+The band formed in response to their record label, CBS' demands for more commercial music.
+After several demos, the band would release their self-titled EP.